mxin262/ESTextSpotter/README.md

 This is the pytorch implementation of Paper: ESTextSpotter: Towards Better Scene Text Spotting with Explicit Synergy in Transformer (ICCV 2023).
 The paper is available at [this link](https://arxiv.org/pdf/2308.10147.pdf).

 ## News
+`2024.04.09` We release a new text spotting pipeline [Bridge Text Spotting](https://arxiv.org/pdf/2404.04624.pdf) that combines the advantages of end-to-end and two-step text spotting.
+[Code](https://github.com/mxin262/Bridging-Text-Spotting)

 `2023.07.21` Code is available.